 Did you know you can make money with social media?
-By investing your time in creating quality content, interacting with individuals and researching algorithms; you can create an audience that you can monetize.
+By investing your time in creating quality content, interacting with individuals and researching algorithms you can create an audience that you can be monetized.

 This works by creating an audience that follows you, interacts with you, and believes in you.
 This audience not only gives you value in the eyes of brands and businesses but also the opportunity for you to create a profit off of your own content.

 I know this is true because I make money off of my own social media efforts.
 From repping brands, gaining sponsorships, and advertising my own products - my social media is the number one way I create an audience that converts.

 In fact, anyone can make money with their social media efforts.
 All it takes is a little bit of education and a lot of determination.

 Below are 5 ways you can capitalize on your social media.
 Of course, as a bonus, I also include a FREE Instagram PDF (which can be found at the end of this post) detailing exactly how I built up my following to 15,000 +.

 Affiliate marketing is a popular method for making money online.
 If you aren't already familiar, affiliate marketing is when you recommend a product to your viewers and receive a commission if they purchase that product.
 It's well known in the blogging world, but not as well thought of in the social media realm.
 However, with a loyal social media following, you can really capitalize on affiliates without ever dealing with a blog.

 In most cases, you have to apply for affiliate programs.
 To do this, you can think of a product that will fit your social media platform and search for their affiliate program (a simple Google search will do).